 Ithaca, NY.
-The Finger Lakes Land Trust today announced that it accepted the donation of two conservation easements in the town of Elmira, Chemung County from local community leader, George Howell shortly before he passed away this fall.
+The Finger Lakes Land Trust accepted the donation of two conservation easements in the town of Elmira, Chemung County from local community leader, George Howell shortly before he passed away this fall.

 The two easements protect over 200 acres of meadows and woodlands that are immediately adjacent to Quarry Farm which once served as a summer home and writing retreat for Samuel Clemens, the writer well-known as Mark Twain.

 In 1869, Quarry Farm was purchased by Samuel Clemens’ sister in law, Susan Langdon Crane and her family.
 Parcels of the original farm where broken up and sold until, over a period of time, George Howell purchased most of it.
 The Clemens family used the property as a summer home for 20 years, where Mark Twain spent much of his time writing.
 Works completed there include The Adventures of Tom Sawyer and The Adventures of Huckleberry Finn which are widely considered to be masterpieces of American literature.